 Businesses that manufacture, sell, or serve alcoholic beverages generally need liquor liability insurance.
 Liquor liability coverage will protect the businesses against the cost of claims arising from alcohol-related damages or injury.
 The cost of liquor liability insurance ranges from $15 – $150+ per month, depending upon the types of coverage needed and other factors.

 Since liquor-related claims are excluded under standard commercial general liability policies, liquor liability insurance coverage is often purchased as an add-on policy.
-To get a liquor liability insurance quote for your small business, contact CoverWallet.
-Their experts will answer any questions you have about coverage, costs, and more.
+To get a liquor liability insurance quote for your small business, contact Insurance321.
+Their experts will pair you with agents, brokers, and carriers to find the best policy for your business.

 Who Needs Liquor Liability Insurance